This item in our library has been archived due to its date. You have reached this

 May.
 01, 2007

-ANNOTATION: The validity of seven instruments for predicting recidivism of sexual offenders is investigated.
+The validity of seven instruments for predicting recidivism of sexual offenders is investigated.
 Sections following an executive summary are: abstract; introduction; method; results according to reliability and predictive potency of actuarials, meaningful differences among modern risk assessment instruments, cohesive and meaningful predictive dimensions identified in the extant risk assessment instruments, predictive contribution of the SRA (Structured Risk Assessment) Need framework, relation between age and sexual recidivism, and determining differential predictors for rapists and child molesters; and discussion.
 Based on this research, a new actuarial tool is being developed.